brunosilveiradosanjos/apl-node-gym-pass/README.md

 GymPass style app

-## RFs (Requisitos funcionais)
+## FRs (Functional Requirements)

-- [x] Deve ser possível se cadastrar
+- [x] It should be possible to register
-- [x] Deve ser possível se autenticar
+- [x] It should be possible to autenticate
-- [x] Deve ser possível obter o perfil de um usuário logado
+- [x] It should be possible to get a logged user profile
-- [x] Deve ser possível obter o número de chack-ins realizados pelo usuário logado
+- [x] It should be possible to get logged users check-ins
-- [x] Deve ser possível o usuário obter seu histórico de check-ins
+- [x] It should be possible to get users check-ins history
-- [x] Deve ser possível o usuário buscar academias próximas (até 10km)
+- [x] It should be possible to search users nearby gyms (up until 10km)
-- [x] Deve ser possível o usuário buscar academias pelo nome
+- [x] It should be possible to search gyms by name
-- [x] Deve ser possível o usuário realizar check-in em uma academia
+- [x] It should be possible for the user to check in at a gym
-- [x] Deve ser possível o validar o check-in de um usuário
+- [x] It should be possible to validate a user's check-in
-- [x] Deve ser possível cadastrar uma academia
+- [x] It should be possible to register a gym

-## RNs (Regras de negócio)
+## BRs (Business Rules)

-- [x] O usuário não deve poder se cadastrar com um e-mail duplicado
+- [x] The user should not be able to register with a duplicate email
-- [x] O usuário não pode fazer 2 check-ins no mesmo dia
+- [x] The user cannot check in twice on the same day
-- [x] O usuário não pode fazer check-in se não estiver perto (100m) da academia
+- [x] The user cannot check in if he/she is not close (100m) to the gym
-- [x] O check-in só pode ser validado até 20 minutos após criado
+- [x] The check-in can only be validated up to 20 minutes after it is created
-- [ ] O check-in só pode ser validado por administradores
+- [ ] The check-in can only be validated by administrators
-- [ ] O check-in só pode ser cadastrada por administradores
+- [ ] The check-in can only be registered by administrators

-## RNFs (Requisitos não-funcionais)
+## NFRs (Non-functional requirements)

-- [x] A senha do usuário precisa estar criptografada
+- [x] The user's password must be encrypted
-- [x] Os dados da aplicação precisam estar persistidos em um banco PostgreeSQL
+- [x] The application data must be persisted in a PostgreSQL database
-- [x] Todas listas de dados precisam estar paginadas com 20 itens por página
+- [x] All data lists must be paginated with 20 items per page
-- [ ] O usuário deve ser identificado por um JWT
+- [ ] The user must be identified by a JWT